What: Honoring the lives of those who've passed into eternal life.

 Pick your CHALLENGE:

-- On November 1st Sacred Heart Guardians and Shelter will have a special burial for embryos who die in IVF laboratories.
+• On Thursday, November 2nd Sacred Heart Guardians and Shelter will have a special burial for embryos who die in IVF laboratories.
 The burial and Rosary will take place at Epiphany Catholic Church in Coon Rapids, MN in the East Cemetery from 9:30-10:00 AM.
-RSVP here.

 Set your GOAL: